-Username: dev Password: 3nvivio! (this may not be your password)
+Username: dev

+Password: 3nvivio!
+(Enter the password you configured when you setup the Origin Server)

 Once you have entered your credentials, the browswer will display the contents of the webdav folder, remember, this folder might still be empty.

 Above we can see that their is a single folder in my example called HLS.